New Jersey: Ask Your Legislators to Protect Animal Cruelty Victims!

 This action is for New Jersey residents only.

-A.4533/S.2868 provides for an advocate in criminal cases concerning the welfare or care of an animal.
+S.2868 provides for an advocate in criminal cases concerning the welfare or care of an animal.
 Courtroom Animal Advocate Programs allow advocates — supervised law students or volunteer lawyers — to advocate for animal victims in criminal cruelty cases.

 Courtroom Animal Advocate Programs help the legal system reach fair outcomes that benefit animals.
-With the passage of A.4533/S.2868, New Jersey will rise to the forefront of states working to ensure that animals who suffer criminal neglect and abuse are able to have an advocate speak on their behalf in court.
+With the passage of S.2868, New Jersey will rise to the forefront of states working to ensure that animals who suffer criminal neglect and abuse are able to have an advocate speak on their behalf in court.

 - After calling, please send a follow-up email to your legislators using the form below.
 Personalizing your message will help it stand out.

 Animal protection advocate and actress Kim Basinger sent a letter to Craigslist CEO Jim Buckmaster with an urgent request the company end all animal posts on its platform.January 25, 2021 Press Release

 The Animal Legal Defense Fund files amicus brief in divorce case concerning custody and visitation of companion animalsJanuary 20, 2021 Press Release